Practice Makes Hired – Prepping for your Interview

 Your hard work creating a great cover letter and impressive resume have paid off – you have an interview!
 A little preparation will help you conquer your nerves and let your best self shine through.

-by Mike Whitmer in Interviews on Thursday, November 7, 2019
+Posted in Getting Hired on Thursday, November 7, 2019

 First things first.
 Visit the practice’s website.
 This seems pretty straightforward, but note key elements such as the mission statement, who the patients are and what programs are offered.
 It is also likely you can learn more about the person who will be interviewing you.
 This information will help you prepare to answer questions about why the practice is appealing to you, and assist you in preparing your own questions.

 Create a list of questions that you think may be asked.
 These questions may include:

 - Tell us a little bit about yourself.

 - Why do you want to work for us?

 - What do you see yourself doing in five years?
 How about in 10 years?

 Tell us a little bit about yourself.
 Think about this as a two-minute speech about your background, including your education and why you chose the chiropractic profession.
 Keep it brief – this is an introduction to the rest of the interview.

 Why do you want to work with us?
 If you've done your research, you’ll know why you’d like to work in this practice.
 Is it because they specialize in a certain area?
 Is it the location?
 Is it the personality of the others in the practice?
 Is it the mission statement?
 You need a compelling reason for them to hire you and not the other candidates being considered.